techidaily/site-win11-tips/source/_posts/confusion-in-xbox-app-gaming-placement.md

 4. Click**Yes** to confirm your selection.
 5. Next, delete the**GamingServicesNet** folder as well in the left sidebar.

- Now, open the elevated PowerShell window (see how to[open Windows PowerShell as an administrator](https://www.makeuseof.com/windows-powershell-always-open-as-administrator/) ), type the following command, and press**Enter** .
+ Now, open the elevated PowerShell window (see how to [open Windows PowerShell as an administrator](https://www.makeuseof.com/windows-powershell-always-open-as-administrator/) ), type the following command, and press**Enter** .

 `Get-AppxPackage *gamingservices* -allusers | remove-appxpackage -allusers`

 ![Remove Gaming Services command in PowerShell](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/remove-gaming-services.jpg)

  After uninstalling the Gaming Services app, restart your computer.
-Then, open the Microsoft Store, search for and[download the Gaming Services](https://apps.microsoft.com/store/detail/gaming-services/9MWPM2CQNLHN?hl=en-us&gl=us) app again.
+Then, open the Microsoft Store, search for and [download the Gaming Services](https://apps.microsoft.com/store/detail/gaming-services/9MWPM2CQNLHN?hl=en-us&gl=us) app again.

 ## 6\.
 Repair the Xbox App

  It's very common for the Xbox app to get corrupt and throw various issues.
 The best way to remove corruption from the UWP apps like the Xbox app is to use the Windows repair feature.

- Check out[how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for information on how to do this.
+ Check out [how to repair apps and programs on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) for information on how to do this.

 ## 7\.
 Update the Xbox App